 Water Bottles - According to "National Geographic," Americans drink more bottled water than any other nation, purchasing an impressive 29 billion bottles every year.
 Making all the plastic for those bottles uses 17 million barrels of crude oil annually.
 That is equivalent to the fuel needed to keep 1 million vehicles on the road for 12 months.
 The recycling rate for those 29 billion bottles of water is low; only about 13 percent.
 Instead of buying bottled water, why not carry a reusable water bottle and refill it with tap water as needed?
 It’s a lot cheaper too; bottled water costs 250 to 10,000 times more than tap water.
-In addition, you can bring your own travel mug when ordering at a coffee shop to avoid the disposable cup.

-Food Containers - Use reusable containers whenever possible.
+Food and Drink Containers - Use reusable containers whenever possible.
 Bring containers with you when you eat out to bring home your leftovers.
+Bring your own travel mug when ordering either hot or cold drinks at a coffee shop to avoid the disposable cup.
 When packing up your leftovers from meals at home, store them in glass or other see-through containers so that you can see what is in your fridge and those leftovers won't be forgotten.
 Instead of plastic cling wrap, cover food with waxed cotton food wraps.
 The typical American school-age child generates 67 pounds of discarded school lunch packaging waste per school year.
 Annually, that equals more than 18,000 pounds for the average-sized elementary school.
 If every American child attending a public elementary school packed a waste-free lunch, 1.2 billion pounds of lunch waste would be diverted from landfills each year.

-Food Containers - Use reusable containers whenever possible.
+Food and Drink Containers - Use reusable containers whenever possible.
 Bring containers with you when you eat out to bring home your leftovers.
+Bring your own travel mug when ordering either hot or cold drinks at a coffee shop to avoid the disposable cup.
 When packing up your leftovers from meals at home, store them in glass or other see-through containers so that you can see what is in your fridge and those leftovers won't be forgotten.
 Instead of plastic cling wrap, cover food with waxed cotton food wraps.
 The typical American school-age child generates 67 pounds of discarded school lunch packaging waste per school year.
 Annually, that equals more than 18,000 pounds for the average-sized elementary school.
 If every American child attending a public elementary school packed a waste-free lunch, 1.2 billion pounds of lunch waste would be diverted from landfills each year.

 - Approximately 380 billion plastic bags are used in the United States every year.
 That’s more than 1,200 bags per US resident, per year.